Mile Sur Mera Tumhara: Phir Mile Sur Mera Tumhara

 Twenty years after the tune's debut, it was re-recorded with an updated cast for telecast on 26 January 2010 by Zoom TV.
 This version, titled "Phir Mile Sur Mera Tumhara", features Indian musicians, singers, sportspersons and film personalities from the current generation.
 The current version's 16 min 17 sec length exceeds the older 6 min 9 sec version and was directed by Kailash Surendranath who had produced the original version as well.
 The new version retains music composer/arranger Louis Banks.
 It attracted criticism in a large part of the population among them were the Sindhi community which were upset over the deletion of the Sindhi lines "Muhinjo sur tuhinje saan pyara mile jadein, geet asaanjo madhur tarano bane tadein" present in the original.
 Further criticism arose over the omission of notable personalities such as, A.P.J.
 Abdul Kalam, Sachin Tendulkar and Viswanathan Anand.
-It also failed to capture the soul and essence of the original version, focusing excessively on Bollywood actors, ignoring eminent personalities in other fields.
+It was also criticized for its failure to capture the soul and essence of the original version, focusing excessively on Bollywood actors, ignoring eminent personalities in other fields.

 The new version featured the following people: